Shefqet Topi

 Shefqet Topi (1934–1998) was an Albanian footballer who played most of his professional career as a goalkeeper for Besa Kavajë football club.
 He was also capped with the Albania National Football Team in the early 1960s.

-A picture of an acrobatic save by Topi in a match against 17 Nëntori in 1961 became one of Albania's most iconic football photo's.
+A picture of an acrobatic save by Topi in a match against 17 Nëntori in 1961 became one of Albania's most iconic football photos.

 International career

 He made his debut for Albania in a September 1957 friendly match away against China and earned a total of 2 caps, scoring no goals.
 His other international game was an October 1963 European Championship qualification match against Denmark.